Glossary of Investment Terms

 A report from management to shareholders that accompanies the firm's financial statements in the annual report.
 It explains the period's financial results and allows management to discuss topics that may not be apparent in the financial statements in the annual report.

-The total dollar value of all outstanding shares based on current prices.
-Computed as shares times market price.
+Market capitalization is an indicator of what a company is worth.
+This is calculated by multiplying the total number of outstanding shares by the current share price of the stock.
 Market capitalization is one measure of a corporation's size.
 Another is its total sales, used as a proxy for market capitalization by many BetterInvesting investors.

 Market measure that consists of a list of companies representing a wide variety of industries and therefore the overall market.
 The S&P 500 is a relatively broad market index that includes shares in 500 diverse companies.
 An even broader index is the Wilshire 5000, which consists of most publicly traded companies.